William Faithorne: Life

 engaged in engraving.
-It is said that his life was shortened by the misfortunes, dissipation, and early death of his son William.
+It is said that his life was shortened by the misfortunes and dissipation of his son William.
 He was buried in the church of St Ann Blackfriars on 13 May 1691.

 Work

 Faithorne is especially noted as a portrait engraver, his subjects including Sir Henry Spelman, Oliver Cromwell, Henry Somerset, Marquis of Worcester, John Milton, Queen Catherine, Prince Rupert of the Rhine, Cardinal Richelieu, Sir Thomas Fairfax, Thomas Hobbes, Richard Hooker, Robert Devereux, 2nd Earl of Essex, and Charles I. According to the Encyclopædia Britannica Eleventh Edition, his engravings were "remarkable for their combination of freedom and strength with softness and delicacy", adding that "his crayon paintings unite to these the additional quality of clear and brilliant colouring".

 In 1658 Faithorne engraved a large map of London which had been drawn by the Somerset landowner Richard Newcourt.
 Printed on four sheets, it provides important evidence for the geography of the city before the Great Fire.
 In 1662 he issued a translation of Abraham Bosse's treatise, under the title of The art of graveing and etching, wherein is exprest the true way of graveing in copper.
 Also the manner and method of ...
 Callot and Mr. Bosse in their severall ways of etching.